pyinstaller/pyinstaller.github.io/support.rst

 bugs either anonymously or after registering to this website.
 If you register, you will be able to followup on the tickets and receive notifications.

+.. container:: fundraisingbox

+   Fixing bugs ans reviewing pull-requeests takes a lot of time.
+   |PyInstaller| development can only continue
+   if users provide reasonable concrete funding.
+   See :doc:`donate` for how to support |PyInstaller|.

 Consulting and Commercial Support